Parramatta Female Factory: History

 In October 1827, the factory was the site of women rioting as a response to a cut in rations and their poor conditions.
 The matron, Mrs Raine, had resigned and she had to be rescued.
 Ann Gordon began her work as the factory's new matron and superintendent with her first task being to negotiate with the women who had escaped from the building.
 She was able to persuade them to return, but the disputed ration of bread and sugar remained.
 In less than an hour over 100 women escaped en masse and proceeded into the town where 40 soldiers and the threat of guns brought them back.
 They returned with a plunder of foodstuffs and when the ringleaders were confined, they released them.
 This was the first of the riots.
 Other riots at the factory occurred in 1831,1833, 1836 and 1843.

 Gordon had been appointed by the Governor, Ralph Darling.
 He had complained previously that there was no one available to take the role but he had offered the position to Gordon at £150 per annum (£50 less per year than her predecessor).
 Ann, her husband Robert, and their children, were given quarters.
 Darling was supportive of Gordon as she endeavoured to introduce smooth management into the factory.
 She had several assistant matrons and four other staff including a constable who was the gatekeeper but they were not always co-operative.
 By 1835 she had added to the staff various trusted women convicts who served as midwife and overseers.

-In 1836 Gordon was dismissed, although the governor, Richard Bourke said there was no wrong doing, and she received a years salary in compensation.
-Discipline has deteriorated and there were rumours of improprieties.
-He told his superiors and he had introduced order and the factory was a prison.
+However, discipline deteriorated and there were rumours of improprieties.
+In 1836 Gordon was dismissed, although the governor Richard Bourke said there was no wrongdoing, and she received a year's salary in compensation.
+Bourke told his superiors he had introduced order and had put the factory on a prison footing.
 Gordon was replaced by Sarah and Thomas Bell who were the matron and the keeper.

 By 1842 the factory accommodated 1,203 women as well as children.
 With the end of convict transportation to the colony, in 1848 the site was reassigned as a Convict Lunatic and Invalid Asylum.